crystalphantom/web-activity-tracker/README.md

-# Web Activity Tracker Chrome Extension
+# WakeSmith Chrome Extension

+Stop doomscrolling and wake up.
 A comprehensive Chrome extension for tracking web activity and setting time limits for websites.
 Built with React, TypeScript, and modern web technologies.

 ## Features